Online contracts: formation and terms

 Resolving online contract legal disputes

-If there is an international element, to resolve the dispute you must determine what law applies and which country's courts have jurisdiction.
+If the contract has an international element, identifying the governing law and competent courts is crucial.
 There are significant exceptions in favour of consumers.

 European Union (EU) jurisdiction